deesclouds/movie-search-app/README.md

 ## Optimizations
 Use Doppler to ensure that my secret file stays just that—secret.

+# Issues
+App is currently down until I host it on another platform.
+Gif displays functionality.

 ## Lessons Learned:
 A major lesson learned was keeping my secret files secret and making sure that was done.